-Learn how to make an easy empanadas recipe with corn dough by following this step-by-step guide!
+Learn how to make a vegan empanadas recipe with corn dough by following this step-by-step guide!
 They're crispy on the outside and full of all your favorite fillings.

 Time to get your empanada on!